kerryb/crossword-maker/README.md

 jade or sass: just plain old html, javascript and css).
 I did use jquery and underscore though &ndash; there are limits!

-Oh, and there aren't any tests either, which isn't so good (let's call it a spike for now).
+Oh, and there hardly any tests so far, which isn't so good (let's call it a spike for now, but I'm starting to retrofit it with Jasmine specs).

 ## Current features